Millennium Development Goals

 Critics of the MDGs complained of a lack of analysis and justification behind the chosen objectives, and the difficulty or lack of measurements for some goals and uneven progress, among others.
 Although developed countries' aid for achieving the MDGs rose during the challenge period, more than half went for debt relief and much of the remainder going towards natural disaster relief and military aid, rather than further development.

 As of 2013, progress towards the goals was uneven.
 Some countries achieved many goals, while others were not on track to realize any.
 A UN conference in September 2010 reviewed progress to date and adopted a global plan to achieve the eight goals by their target date.
 New commitments targeted women's and children's health, and new initiatives in the worldwide battle against poverty, hunger and disease.

-Among the non-governmental organizations assisting were the United Nations Millennium Campaign, the Millennium Promise Alliance, Inc., the Global Poverty Project, the Micah Challenge, The Youth in Action EU Programme, "Cartoons in Action" video project and the 8 Visions of Hope global art project.